 Jacqui is the Director of the Global Exchange on Migration and Diversity at the University of Oxford where she manages a wide portfolio of knowledge exchange and research projects on migration.
 Jacqui’s own work focusses on local government and migration, integration and inclusion.
 Prior to this, Jacqui managed the Refugee and Migrant Team at Islington Council, providing social services support to families and vulnerable adults with No Recourse to Public Funds.
 In 2016, she received a Winston Churchill Memorial Trust Fellowship to travel to cities in the United States and Italy to understand how cities can better integrate migrants.
 It is this experience, alongside her role in delivering the council’s contribution to the Syrian Vulnerable Person’s Resettlement Scheme that have informed her commitment to the vision of Justice Together Initiative.

-Dylan is Programme Manager at Migration Exchange funder network, and founder of Refugees for Justice.
-He has previously worked as a Service Manager and a Development Officer at Scottish Refugee Council, and as a Senior Community Development Officer at Freedom from Torture.
+Dylan is founder and director of Refugees for Justice.
+He has previously worked as a Programme Manager at Migration Exchange funder network, Service Manager and Development Officer at Scottish Refugee Council, and as a Senior Community Development Officer at Freedom from Torture.
 Dylan has a degree in Community Development and a Master’s degree in Global Migration and Social Justice from the University of Glasgow.
 He is a member of Young Academy of Scotland – Royal Society of Edinburgh.
 Dylan is originally Kurdish.
 He was born in Mahabad, a beautiful town in Eastern Kurdistan – Iran.
 He has been living in the UK since 2013 and is now based in Glasgow, Scotland.
 He is fascinated by nature, obsessed with pistachio, Turkish coffee, and chess.

 Dami is an activist, a campaigner, a public speaker, and a community organiser.
 Her passion for activism began when she, and many other young migrants like herself were faced with an injustice that prevented them from achieving their potential and contributing fully to the British society they call home.
 In 2017, Dami was seconded to the London Mayor’s office and began a forum to build a bridge between the Mayor and all London migrants.
 In the same year, she became an Eisenhower Youth Leader, and has spoken out against the UK’s hostile environment worldwide.
 In 2019, Dami co-founded an organisation called We Belong, which tackles systemic barriers that young migrants are facing and prevents them from living a fulfilled life.